 Bottom line

-If you want to buy XRP, start by comparing a range of crypto brokers and exchanges available in Canada.
-Look at their features, fees, security and overall reputation to decide which platform is the right fit for you.
-Consider an exchange registered with FINTRAC for added peace of mind.
+If you want to buy Ripple, start by comparing a range of crypto brokers and exchanges available in Canada.
+Look at their features, fees, security and overall reputation to decide which platform is right for you.
+Use an exchange registered with FINTRAC for added peace of mind.

-Remember that owning and using XRP is not without its risks.
+Remember that owning and using Ripple is not without its risks.
 Carefully consider investing in XRP as part of a wider strategy, and talk to a financial advisor if you have any questions.

-Once you've bought some XRP, think about what your short and long-term goals are.
-This will help you decide whether to keep it on an exchange, or move it to your own wallet.
+Once you've bought some XRP, think about your short and long-term goals.
+This will help you decide whether to keep it on an exchange or move it to your own wallet.

 FAQs